WBK-Robotics/pybullet_industrial/paper.md

-## end effector Tools
+## End effector Tools

-end effector tools are the main novelty of this library and implement various process models.
+End effector tools are the main novelty of this library and implement various process models.
 An `EndeffectorTool` object can be coupled with a robot attaching it to the flange of the end effector.
 The tool provides a positioning interface that automatically calls the end effector interface of a coupled robot making it easy to reposition the tool center point in space.